 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.2 contact hours.

 A detailed and accurate family health history can serve as an important screening tool, to assist in determining whether your patient and/or their offspring may be at increased risk for certain hereditary or familial conditions.
 This information can be important in determining if increased medical surveillance for certain conditions may be warranted.

-Any patient with a family history that is suggestive of a familial or hereditary condition could be referred for more detailed discussion in a genetic counseling setting.
+Any patient with a family history that is suggestive of a familial or hereditary condition should be referred for more detailed discussion in a genetic counseling setting.